joykhatri/Ride-Booking/README.md

 WebScoket Endpoints (Postman)
 -> Select WebSocket in Postman
--> Enter this EndPoint (ws://127.0.0.1:8000/ws/riders/availability/)
--> This WebSocket is for to check rider availability.
+-> Enter this EndPoint (ws://127.0.0.1:8000/ws/riders/availability/) (-> This WebSocket is for to check rider availability.)

+-> For Create Ride WebSocket (When user create new ride, then all rider can see that ride details)
+    ws://127.0.0.1:8000/ws/riders/new_ride/